BsaibesT/bsaibest.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---
 <!-- I may not know what I am doing but I am good at it.
 I am a human doing human things humanly.  -->
 I am a physicist working with a precision measurement group developing experiments to measure short range interactions.
-I have been involved in deveopling a mechanical measurements probing interactions in the submicron regime.
+I have been involved in developing a mechanical measurements probing interactions in the submicron regime.
 I have also been involved in the inital stages of development for an experiment in which a gravitational interaction is used to induce a $$\Pi$$-pulse in a nanosphere.